History of Bangladesh: British rule

 While Muslims had comprised most of the landlord class during Mughal rule, Hindus became prominent during the colonial rule.
 While Muslim landlords and Hindu occupants did exist, eastern Bengal witnessed an amalgamation of religion with class, with Hindu landlords presiding over mainly Muslim peasants.
 Hindu landlords were also prominent in western Bengal, but most peasants there were Hindus.
 This factor would become politically important by the end of the colonial rule.

 Another change during British rule was the system of cash cropping.
 During colonial rule cash cropping was organised and produced for international markets.
 It was significant because of the links it created between the Bengali countryside's economy with markets in Asia and Europe.
 Because of cash cropping the eastern region of modern Bangladesh emerged as the centre for jute cultivation.
 The western portion of modern Bangladesh produced silk and sugar.
 The northern areas produced tobacco.
 Crops were associated with specific types of land organisation.
 Peasantry in the eastern areas were compelled by financial needs towards market production.
 The countryside's elite in the western and northern areas were protected from the immediate impact of market factors because they provided agrarian credit.

 The British abandoned the former official language, Persian, in the 1830s and English medium educational institutions prepared a small part of the Bengali elite for jobs in the lower and middle tiers of government.
 Muslims took up the British improvements more slowly and lagged behind the Hindus educationally and commercially.
 Hindus comprised most of the college students.
 There were changes in health.
 The population growth during colonial rule was because people had more knowledge of hygiene and increased access to hospitals and medication.
 Transport became less reliant on the rivers with the construction of bridges and railways.
 Improvements in technology aided communications.
 Despite the government's authoritarian form, the British tried out limited democratic systems in the later part of their rule due to political constraints.

-A vital development under British rule was the rise of Calcutta to political and cultural prominence.
+A vital development under British rule was the rise of Kolkata (then known as Calcutta) to political and cultural prominence.
 It became colonial India's capital.
 From 1757 to 1931 the Government of India was located in the city.
 Aspiring Bengalis migrated to Calcutta and obtained education and government employment.
 They are known to historians as the "bhodrolok" and high caste Hindus comprised most of them.
-Old centers such as Dhaka and Murshidabad declined while the trading class became concentrated in Calcutta.
+Old centers such as Dhaka and Murshidabad declined while the trading class became concentrated in Kolkatta.